HartreeY/RESK/README.md

 Once you have the required packages, you can use the documented methods of this package on your own, or you can follow one of several examples in the *programs/examples* folder.

+In Jupyter notebooks, function documentation on hover is not possible in Julia for imported packages, so we recommend checking it like so: `@doc rangeexp_ray`.

 ### Main files
 RESK consists of just a couple of files:
 - *resk.jl*: main methods